 Synaptic changes induced by cannabinoid drugs and cannabis use disorder

-The legalization of cannabis in many countries, as well as the decrease in perceived risks of cannabis, have contributed to the increase in cannabis use medicinally and recreationally.
+Under a Creative Commons license open access Highlights • Summarizes research on the effects of cannabinoid drugs on synaptic transmission spanning animal and human research • Organizes these research findings into acute, subacute and chronic exposure effects on synaptic transmission and plasticity • Advocates for more pre-clinical and clinical research given the increase in cannabis and cannabinoid drug use Abstract The legalization of cannabis in many countries, as well as the decrease in perceived risks of cannabis, have contributed to the increase in cannabis use medicinally and recreationally.
 Like many drugs of abuse, cannabis and cannabis-derived drugs are prone to misuse, and long-term usage can lead to drug tolerance and the development of Cannabis Use Disorder (CUD).
 These drugs signal through cannabinoid receptors, which are expressed in brain regions involved in the neural processing of reward, habit formation, and cognition.
-Despite the widespread use of cannabis and cannabinoids as therapeutic agents, little is known about the neurobiological mechanisms associated with CUD and cannabinoid drug use.
 This article also highlights the need for more research elucidating the neurobiological mechanisms associated with CUD and cannabinoid drug use.
+Previous article in issue Next article in issue Keywords Cannabis sativa Long-term potentiation Long-term depression Synaptic Modulation Delta-9 tetrahydrocannabinol Cannabinoid 1 receptor Endocannabinoid References Cited by (0) Published by Elsevier Inc.

 Visit Link